๐Ÿ“‘Animator Profiles

 Dynamic Linking

-This concept is incredibly simple - we want to dynamically link animation features.
-To achieve this, the new system uses Animator Profiles:
+This concept is incredibly simple - animation feature encapsulation.
+To achieve this, the new system relies on Animator Profiles:

 FPSController.cs